rotmanguy/DPCCA/README.md

 # Project Title

 This code implements the algorithms described in the paper:
-"Bridging Languages through Images with Deep Partial Canonical Correlation Analysis" by Guy Rotman, Ivan Vulić and Roi Reichart.&nbsp;
+"Bridging Languages through Images with Deep Partial Canonical Correlation Analysis" by Guy Rotman, Ivan Vulić and Roi Reichart.\
 Please cite the paper if you are using this code.

 ## Prerequisites